cyberphone/doc/payments/dual-mode-open-banking-api.md

 ask the user for additional authentications.
-Although "consent" requests must still be verified for technical correctness, they **MUST** be granted by default since *account data is never shared with external entities* (the local service is effectively like an extension to the on-line bank).
+Although "consent" requests must still be verified for technical correctness, they **MUST** be granted by default since *account data is never shared with external entities* (a locally installed and trusted service is effectively like an extension to the on-line bank).
 ### 4. Optional: Reuse the On-line Bank Login
 In a fully integrated solution the virtual card enrollment service would preferably reuse the regular on-line bank login.
 That is, the service would